Areu420/Student-Grievance-Redressal-System/README.md

 📌 Conclusion

-The Student Grievance Redressal Portal demonstrates a complete enterprise-level full-stack application integrated with blockchain technology.
+The Student Grievance Redressal System demonstrates a complete enterprise-level full-stack application integrated with blockchain technology.

 The project combines: